ambientkit/ambient-template/README.md

   - Update permissions on the app: `chmod +x amb`
   - Run the tool: `./amb`
   - Type this into the tool and hit enter to clone the ambient template: `createapp`
-  - You can now exit by typing `exit` or hitting Ctrl+c.
+  - You can now exit by typing `exit` or hitting Ctrl+D.
   - You can alternatively clone the repository: `git clone git@github.com:josephspurrier/ambient-template.git`
-- Create a new file called `.env` in the root of the project folder with this content:
+- Create a new file called `.env` in the root of the project folder created above with this content:

 ```bash
 # App version.